Husseinhajghazal/Digital-school/README.md

 Alternatively, you can access the live demo of the application at https://digital-school-d3f59.web.app/login.

-## to use it here it is some fake accounts:
+## To use it here it is some fake accounts:

 Ids of admins:
 4